 - Vitic is a structure searchable database.
 It offers researchers and scientists rapid access to high-quality toxicity data.

-- A trusted toxicity expert system, Vitic contains data implemented by scientists at Lhasa Limited, who continually work on the database with current toxicological knowledge.
+- A trusted toxicity system, Vitic contains data implemented by scientists at Lhasa Limited, who continually work on the database with current toxicological knowledge.

 - Using Vitic is a quick and inexpensive way to identify potentially toxic chemicals, and therefore reject unsuitable drug candidates.